Trump's hailing of US$50 billion in Chinese farm purchases seen as 'meaningless'

 That could see it export more than US$1 billion in beef to China, he said, or ten times the current level, but it could take a year or two to ramp up those supplies.

-Other China-based market watchers were cautious about expecting any notable increase in purchases beyond soybeans until a broader trade deal is finalized.
+Other China-based market watchers were cautious about expecting any notable increase in purchases beyond soybeans until a broader trade deal is finalised.

 "As to other products, we need wait for a major breakthrough.
 Maybe after the deal gets signed in four to five weeks.
 I think the goal is hard to achieve until there is a written deal," said a trader with a state-owned Chinese trading firm.